 Starting in 1978, Market Square Day was “created to celebrate the renovation and beautification of Downtown Portsmouth and, in particular, Market Square,” according to the Market Square Day event page.

-The exciting weekend will bring approximately 60,000 people walking through downtown for entertainment, artists, crafters, merchants, and more, according to the website.
+The exciting weekend will bring approximately 60,000 people downtown for entertainment, artists, crafters, merchants, and more, according to the website.

 If this is your first Market Square Day, what should you expect?

 First and foremost, traffic.
 Expect a lot of roads closed or detoured around downtown.
 Most of Downtown Portsmouth is shut down for pedestrians, according to the website.

 This street will not be visible.
 It will be mobbed with good vibes and good times.

 The day starts with a 10K, so expect to feel bad about yourself.
 Kidding.
 There will be a race in the AM, though, so be prepared.

 From 9am – 4pm, there will be over 150 vendors as well as performances on the two musical stages.
 Local and regional musicians will be on stage nearly all day.